pingcap/docs-cn/tiup/tiup-component-dm-start.md

 ### -N, --node

 - Specifies the nodes to be started.
 If not specified, all nodes are started.
 The value of this option is a comma-separated list of node IDs.
-The node ID is the first column of the [cluster status](/tiup/tiup-component-dm-display.md) table.
+You can get the node IDs from the first column of the cluster status table returned by the [`tiup dm display`](/tiup/tiup-component-dm-display.md) command.
-- Data type: `strings`
+- Data type: `STRINGS`
-- Default: `[]`.
-If this option is not specified in the command, all nodes are started.
+- If this option is not specified in the command, all nodes are started.

 > **Note:**
 >
-> If the `-R, --role` option is specified at the same time, then the services in their intersection are started.
+> If the `-R, --role` option is specified at the same time, only the service nodes that match both the specifications of `-N, --node` and `-R, --role` are started.

 ### -R, --role

 - Specifies the roles to be started.
 If not specified, all roles are started.
 The value of this option is a comma-separated list of node roles.
-The role is the second column of the [cluster status](/tiup/tiup-component-dm-display.md) table.
+You can get the roles of nodes from the second column of the cluster status table returned by the [`tiup dm display`](/tiup/tiup-component-dm-display.md) command.
-- Data type: `strings`
+- Data type: `STRINGS`
-- Default: `[]`.
-If this option is not specified in the command, all roles are started.
+- If this option is not specified in the command, all roles are started.

 > **Note:**
 >
-> If the `-N, --node` option is specified at the same time, the services in their intersection are started.
+> If the `-N, --node` option is specified at the same time, only the service nodes that match both the specifications of `-N, --node` and `-R, --role` are started.

 ### -h, --help